 One of the more common long-term complications of diabetes is kidney damage.
-Also known as diabetic nephropathy, this condition is a result of direct vascular abnormalities that accompany diabetes.
-Furthermore, diabetes mellitus is the main cause of end-stage renal disease (ESRD), the most advanced stage of kidney disease.
+Also known as diabetic nephropathy or diabetic kidney disease (DKD), this condition is a result of vascular abnormalities that accompany diabetes and increases mortality risk.
+Furthermore, diabetes mellitus is a main risk factor for end-stage renal disease (ESRD), the most advanced stage of kidney disease.

-High blood sugar can overwork the kidneys, which over time damage them.
-After many years, they start to leak small amounts of protein (albumin) into the urine, which indicates that the kidneys are damaged.
+High levels of blood sugar make the kidneys work harder to do their job of filtering, which over time can damage them so that they start to leak small amounts of protein (albumin) into the urine.
+That's why detecting albumin in a urine test means that the kidneys are damaged.
 Not everyone with diabetes develops kidney disease.
 Factors that can influence kidney disease development include genetics, blood sugar control, and blood pressure.
 The better a person keeps diabetes and blood pressure under control, the lower the chance of getting kidney disease.

 How are cardiovascular disease (CVD) and kidney disease related?

-Risks that are often associated with kidney disease also contribute to the development of cardiovascular disease.
+Risks that are often associated with kidney disease are also associated with atherosclerosis, and contribute to the risk of developing cardiovascular disease and stroke.

 - High blood pressure (hypertension)

 What should I do if I have diabetes?

 Many of the risk factors for kidney disease and CVD are treatable.
 If you have diabetes, take these steps:

 - Keep your blood sugar levels in the normal range.